Cultural outings organised by the association in 2024

 Private tour of the exhibition.

-Recently restored Greek vases from the collection of the Musée Antoine Vivenel are featured in this exhibition, which plunges visitors into the world of ancient Greece.
+Greek vases from the Antoine Vivenel Museum’s collection, recently restored, are showcased in this exhibition, which immerses visitors in the world of ancient Greece.

-The iconography illustrates the daily lives of men and women, as well as the realm of gods and heroes, the importance of banquets, scenes of war and games, the origin of those celebrated this year in Paris.
+The imagery depicts both the daily lives of men and women and the realm of gods and heroes, the importance of banquets, and scenes of war or games, which inspired those being celebrated in Paris this year.

 Tuesday 9 April 2024